22 - 25 October 2026

 Celebrating their 25th anniversary in 2025, Codetta is a cornerstone of the choral scene in Northern Ireland and beyond, with an impressive international touring record, collaborations with the Ulster Orchestra, and standout performances at the BBC Proms and Washington’s Kennedy Center.
 Under the direction of Dónal Doherty, Codetta brings a powerful blend of choral richness and artistic vision to every performance.

-They are joined by the exceptional New Dublin Voices, an internationally decorated chamber choir led by Bernie Sherlock, who are also celebrating a key milestone, their 20th anniversary in 2025.
+They were joined by the exceptional New Dublin Voices, an internationally decorated chamber choir led by Bernie Sherlock, who were also celebrating a key milestone, their 20th anniversary in 2025.
 Winning top honours at prestigious competitions across Europe, including 1st place winners of our very own Oak Tree of Derry International Competition in 2019, New Dublin Voices are known for their daring, imaginative programming and commitment to new music.

 International Competition